 The remainder of the paper is organized as follows.
-Following a discussion of the literature, Section 2 presents the main model with iid demand or cost states.
+Following a discussion of the literature, Section 2 presents the baseline model with iid demand or cost states.
 Section 3 solves the model and discusses its implication.
 Section 4 contains the extension to a persistent state.
-Section 5 concludes.
+Section 5 contains the extension to a symmetric, linear demand system.
+Section 6 concludes.
+The general version of the model that allows a range of demand systems and capacity constraints is presented in Appendix A.

 Related literature.
-We contribute to the literatures on pricing algorithms, informationsharing among colluding firms, and optimal information disclosure.
+We contribute to the literatures on pricing algorithms, informationsharing among colluding firms, optimal information disclosure, and repeated games.
 Much of the recent literature on pricing algorithms studies how independent algorithms can learn to set supra-competitive prices (Calvano et al., 2020b; Klein, 2021; Asker, Fershtman, and Pakes, 2024; Banchio and Mantegazza, 2024), as well as the commitment value of adopting such algorithms (Cooper et al., 2015; Salcedo, 2015; Brown and MacKay, 2023; Hansen, Misra, and Pai, 2021; Lamba and Zhuk, 2024).
 This paper instead studies how a shared algorithm with demand information superior to the firms' optimally discloses information to facilitate collusion.
 Sugaya and Wolitzky (2018, Example 3) and Miklos-Thal and Tucker (2019) show that the effect of disclosing demand information on collusive profit and consumer surplus is generally non-monotone, as it facilitates more accurate deviations as well as more accurate on-path pricing.
-O'Connor and Wilson (2019), Martin and Rasch (2022), and Bonatti, Fiocco, and Piccolo (2024) document similar effects under imperfect monitoring.
-However, none of these papers characterize optimal disclosure.3 that adopts and one that does not, rather than just the profit of adopters.
+O'Connor and Wilson (2019), Martin and Rasch (2022), and Bonatti, Fiocco, and Piccolo (2024) document similar effects under imperfect monitoring.3 However, none of these papers characterizes optimal disclosure.

+Harrington (2022) notes a reason why our model might not be a good fit for a third-party company like RealPage that designs and sells a pricing algorithm to competing firms: if firms independently decide whether to purchase and adopt the algorithm, a profit-maximizing algorithm designer's objective may be to maximize the difference in profit between a firm that adopts and one that does not, rather than just the profit of adopters.
 Incorporating this consideration could be an interesting direction for future research.
 At the same time, Harrington (2024) also considers the case of coordinated adoption, which leads to a similar designer objective to ours.

-Harrington (2022) notes a reason why our model might not be a good fit for a third-party company like RealPage that designs and sells a pricing algorithm to competing firms: if firms independently decide whether to purchase and adopt the algorithm, a profit-maximizing algorithm designer's objective may be to maximize the difference in profit between a firm